 The course is subdivided into four parts.
 In the first two parts, Web Services and the Semantic Web are introduced by inspecting the pertaining standards.
 The third part is dedicated to selected database concepts and techniques which contribute to the quest of efficiently adding more semantics to the Web.
-In the case studies finally investigated we put emphasis on data intensive scientific applications, in particular Grid and geo services.
+In the case studies finally investigated we put emphasis on data intensive scientific applications, in particular for the earth sciences.

-Goal is to make students familiar with the state of the art in Web-enabled information systems so that they will be successful database/Internet professionals in IT industry or, alternatively, have a sound knowledge base to specialize towards a scientific career in the field.
+Goal is to make students familiar with the state of the art in Web-enabled information systems so that they have a sound knowledge base to specialize towards a scientific career in the field or to become successful database/Internet professionals in IT industry.